What is Reflexology?

 - Trauma healing (ADD LINK)

 How Does Reflexology Work?

-The following are theories on how reflexology works.
-Some theories are from ‘Western’ medicine and some from ‘Eastern’ medicine.
-Western views include all theories that relate to the physical body (bones, organs, tissues, cells, etc.) and their functions.
+Some theories on how reflexology works come from Western medicine and some from Eastern medicine.
+Western views include theories related to the physical body (bones, organs, tissues, cells, etc.) and their functions.
 Eastern views relate to energy or ‘chi’, the body’s vital energy force.
-All have been shown to be valid within a large number of people with a wide range of problems and issues.Also included here are several conditions which may be helped with reflexology sessions.
-For more help with conditions, click here
+All have been shown to be valid within a large number of people with a wide range of problems.

 Direct pressure on specific reflexes interrupts sensory transmission which short-circuits and confuses the nervous system so pain is not perceived by the brain in the same way.
 Also, the stimulation of points on the feet stimulates the release of endorphins from the pituitary gland (in the brain) which is the body’s natural pain killer.